R/AskHistorians

-r/AskHistorians is a subreddit on Reddit where users may ask questions or start discussions about history.
+r/AskHistorians is a subreddit on Reddit where users may ask questions about history.
 It is one of the internet's largest history forums.

-The subreddit was founded in 2011 and has remained active ever since, with over 1 million subscribers as of August 9, 2019.
-Unlike other Reddit communities, it aims to "provide serious, academic-level answers to questions about history" and is strictly moderated.
-Therefore, discussions not directly pertaining to the question being asked are often removed by the moderators.
+The subreddit was founded in 2011 and has remained active ever since, with over 2 million subscribers as of February 23, 2024.
+It aims to "provide serious, academic-level answers to questions about history" and is strictly moderated.
+Therefore, discussions not directly pertaining to the question being asked are routinely removed by the moderators.

 History

 r/AskHistorians was founded August 28, 2011 as a question and answer forum for sharing historical knowledge.
 It grew to be one of the largest online history forums.
-The site's rules state that all answers must be serious and based in reliable academic sources, and regular contributors who demonstrate an expert level of knowledge in their field are given "flair" which displays their expertise next to their username.
+The site's rules state that all answers must be serious and based in reliable academic sources, and regular contributors who demonstrate an expert level of knowledge in their field are given a "flair" which displays their expertise next to their username.
 Although many of AskHistorians' contributors are professional historians, anyone is allowed to contribute to the site provided that they produce answers that meet AskHistorians' standards.
-Scholars Roel Konijnendijk, Mike Dash, Alex Wellerstein, and Benerson Little are regular contributors to AskHistorians.
+Scholars Roel Konijnendijk, Mike Dash, Cassidy Percoco, and Alex Wellerstein are regular contributors to AskHistorians.

-AskHistorians has received praise for its commitment to unbiased and well sourced history, and for making academic history accessible to a broad audience, with the American Historical Association stating that "AskHistorians is, in effect, a training ground for historical thinking facilitated by the moderators and experts".
+AskHistorians has received praise for its commitment to unbiased and well-sourced history, and for making academic history accessible to a broad audience, with the American Historical Association stating that "AskHistorians is, in effect, a training ground for historical thinking facilitated by the moderators and experts".
 Many of AskHistorians' most popular posts deal with common historical myths and misconceptions, such as the theory that lead caused the fall of the Roman Empire.

 Moderation

 AskHistorians is strictly moderated, with rules related to civility and academic rigor.
 Though initially only lightly moderated, the subreddit has added moderators and rules as its subscriber count grew.
 Questions and answers are limited to events that occurred at least twenty years ago.

 AskHistorians has been noted for its commitment to combating Holocaust denial, in comparison with the more lax policies of Facebook.
-The moderators of AskHistorians are outspoken about their policy of banning all holocaust deniers and Nazi sympathisers from the platform, and preventing Nazi apologism or manipulation of historical facts surrounding The Holocaust.
+The moderators of AskHistorians are outspoken about their policy of banning all Holocaust deniers and Nazi sympathisers from the platform, and preventing Nazi apologism or manipulation of historical facts surrounding The Holocaust.
 AskHistorians' contributors also write in-depth explorations of the circumstances in which the Holocaust occurred, and its historical weight.